LeonHenry/leonhenry.github.io/about.md

 tags: about
 ---

-Ian Storey writes in Portland, Oregon
+Ian Storey writes in Portland, Oregon. <br>
-He Writes fiction here at imstorey.com
-He writes about <a href= "https://medium.com/@storeyarc">business</a>, <a href="https://www.thestoreysofar.com/">design</a>
+He Writes fiction here at imstorey.com and he writes about <a href= "https://medium.com/@storeyarc">business</a>, <a href="https://www.thestoreysofar.com/">design</a> as well.
-and he writes copy professionally for <a href= "https://thomasdigital.com/">Thomas Digital</a>
+He also writes copy professionally for <a href= "https://thomasdigital.com/">Thomas Digital</a>